 The Newburyport office also held their 3rd blood drive in partnership with Mass General Hospital as they were experiencing a blood shortage.
 Other local businesses also joined in on the opportunity to give back.

-A team from Portland volunteered at the Oregon Humane Society, which is the largest humane society in the Northwest, and adopts more animals from its Portland shelter than any other single-facility shelter on the West Coast.
+Oregon Humane Society, which is the largest humane society in the Northwest, and adopts more animals from its Portland shelter than any other single-facility shelter on the West Coast.
 They helped provide emotional support to the rescued dogs and cats.

 The Portland office also collected school supplies for the students of Portland for the KGW School Supply Drive.
 The organization’s goal of the drive was to collect enough school supplies to send 12,000 students back to school with the supplies needed to succeed, and they were able to make their goal this year!

-The ladies at the Providence office returned to the Rhode Island Food Bank and helped sort donated items.
+Rhode Island Food Bank and helped sort donated items.